 The coilovers that I got were the E46 fully adjustable coilovers which have the ability to adjust the height.
 And spring preload and have 24-way damper adjustability， which gives you full suspension travel and allows you to set the spring load.
 They are perfect for the modified street car that will see the occasional track day.

-However, I meet a little difficulty when I install them, when turning to loosen the adjustment screw comes out completely.
-Fortunately, Maxpeedingrods machinist shared a video for solving this issue, everything goes well currently.
+However, I met a little difficulty when I installed them; when turning to loosen the adjustment screw comes out completely.
+Fortunately, Maxpeedingrods machinist shared a video for solving this issue, and everything goes well currently.

 Track Use Test